 For those that have been reading our site for a while, you’ll know we’re slightly obsessed with house sitting.

-After house sitting for over 2 years, full time, part-time, and on holidays, with over 15 sits matched online, we know a thing or two (or several) about house sitting.
+We’ve been house sitting since 2016, sooo we know a thing or two (or several) about house sitting.

 If you’re looking to start house sitting as a house sitter, check out our guide for first-timer house sitters.